unwild/SimpleTableCellEditor/README.md

 * tableCellEditorParams
   * inEditClass : class used to flag td in edit mode
+  * navigation : true|false enables/disables navigation with arrows and tab
 * cellEditorParams
   * validation : method used to validate new value
   * formatter : method to format new value